wltrimbl/UTK-MGRAST/lessons/trimble-NCBI-lesson.md

     grep 16S *gbk

-This should look somewhat familiar from your shell lesson, but basically we're looking for anylines that contain the character "16S" in any Genbank file we've downloaded.
+This should look somewhat familiar from your shell lesson, but basically we're looking for any lines that contain the character "16S" in any Genbank file we've downloaded.
 Note that you'll have to run this in the directory where you downloaded these files.

 The structure of the Genbank file allows you to identify 16S genes.
 For example, ::